FocusedFaust/FocusedFaust/README.md

-- 👋 Hi, I’m @FlickeringHell
+- 👋 Hi, I’m @FocusedFaust
-- 👀 I’m interested in learning doftware and hardware
+- 👀 I’m interested in learning software and hardware development
-- 🌱 I’m currently learning Python, coding with discord.py and Raspberry Pi
+- 🌱 I’m currently learning Java and experimenting with Arduino.
+I also know Python, Scala and GdScript.
-- 💞️ I’m looking to collaborate on anything I can help with :)
+- 💞️ I’m looking to collaborate on anything I can help with :) (that is, if I have the time)
 - 📫 How to reach me?
-I don't know
+Even I don't know

 <!---
 FlickeringHell/FlickeringHell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.